Back to BlogEvidence-Based Medicine

 Timing of Intervention: Symptomatic Severe AS

 Intervention is a Class I recommendation for symptomatic severe AS.
-The PARTNER 3 trial demonstrated noninferiority of TAVR to surgical AVR in low-risk patients at 5-year follow-up, with all-cause mortality of 10.0% versus 10.5%.
+The PARTNER 3 trial demonstrated noninferiority of TAVR to surgical AVR in low-risk patients at 5-year follow-up, with all-cause mortality of 10.0% versus 10.5%[3].
 The Evolut Low Risk trial confirmed these findings with a mean aortic gradient reduction to 8.6 mmHg at 2 years post-TAVR.
-For patients under 65 without contraindications, surgical AVR remains preferred given superior valve durability data beyond 15 years.
+For patients under 65 without contraindications, surgical AVR remains preferred given superior valve durability data beyond 15 years, as detailed in our TAVR expansion review.

 Asymptomatic Severe AS: The Evolving Landscape